-- Stop or delay taking certain medications.
 To keep medication from interfering with the camera, your doctor might ask you not to take certain medications before the procedure.
-In other cases, your doctor will want you to take your medication two hours before or after you swallow the camera capsule that contains the camera.

-- Plan to take it easy for the day.
 In most cases, you'll be able to go about your day after you swallow the camera capsule.
 But you'll likely be asked not to do strenuous exercise or heavy lifting.
-If you have an active job, ask your doctor whether you can go back to work the day of your capsule endoscopy.
+If you have an active job, ask your doctor whether you can go back to work on the day of your capsule endoscopy.

 What you can expect

 On the day of your capsule endoscopy, your health care team will review the procedure.
 You might be asked to remove your shirt so that adhesive patches can be attached to your abdomen.
 Each patch contains an antenna with wires that connect to a recorder.
 Some devices don't require the patches.

 You wear the recorder on a special belt around your waist.
 The camera sends images to the antenna patches on your abdomen, which feed the data to the recorder.
 The recorder collects and stores the images.

 During the procedure

 Once the recorder is connected and ready, you swallow the camera capsule with water.
 A slippery coating makes it easier to swallow.
 Once you swallow it, you shouldn't be able to feel it.